 Deep Learning Techniques

 Deep learning, put simply, is where AI algorithms learn from a huge amount of data.
-Say you want your robot to recognize cats, you feed it lots and lots of images of cats that include differences in shape, color, even types of fur and whiskers, so that eventually the robot can recognize a cat from a dog.
+Say you want your robot to recognize cats, you feed it lots and lots of images of cats that include differences in shape, color, and even types of fur and whiskers so that eventually the robot can recognize a cat from a dog.

 That’s exactly how Google programmed its Deep Face algorithm.
 The facial recognition system recognizes your face from countless others because it’s been fed infinitesimal data points of the curve of your mouth, the color of your eyes, the spread of your nostrils, and so forth.